kreativan/kreativan.dev/content/home.md

 ---
 seo:
-  title: Ivan Milincic - Kreativan - Front End and Processwire Web Developer
+  title: Ivan Milincic - Front End and Processwire Web Developer
   description: Web developer based in Bulgaria.
 With a preference for front-end development and ProcessWire CMS.
 I provide freelance and outsourcing services.
   image: images/hero.png